Paula's Body Shop

 Sadly, yet fortunately, trauma informed education is widely available today.
 Listed here are a select few favorites for their exceptional, direct insights and solutions.
 They have been chosen, in part, because the authors have lived their experiences, healed, and gone on to make it their mission to help others.
 This is a situation where victims are best served by those who have lived it, recovered from it, and know how to teach it.

-• Safe Relationships Magazine with Sandra L. Brown, M. A. - Note especially the recordings on the right column where she discusses "super traits" - which shines a needed light on the problem and language of codependency.
+Safe Relationships Magazine with Sandra L. Brown, M. A. - Note especially the recordings on the right column where she discusses "super traits" - which shines a needed light on the problem and language of codependency.
 Sign up for her newsletter for ongoing reminders, education, and support, for this educator is on the right healing path.
+Her work focuses on partner relationship trauma, but applies just as equally to family and co-worker relationship trauma.

-• Eckhart Tolle is one of the most gentle educators on the issue of the source of our suffering: The negativity in our own minds.
-Paula discovered that trauma can cause one's thinking to get "lost", and yet with clarity we can address our own thinking and find our way back home - to ourselves.
+Eckhart Tolle is one of the most gentle educators on the issue of the source of our suffering: The negativity in our own minds.
+Ms. Mae discovered that trauma can cause one's thinking to get "lost", and yet with clarity we can address our own thinking and find our way back home - to ourselves.
 General negativity isn't the problem, for life is full of both positives and negatives that are as necessary as positive and negative numbers are to mathematics.
-Our thoughts, positive or negative, become toxic when we cross the line into judgment.
-Examples of judgement come in the form of blame, complaints, false guilt, etc. Judgment is behind both suffering and the abnormal development of ego.
-When we discipline ourselves from crossing the line into judgment, while still being aware of reality, the suffering ends.
-Sadness will always be a natural part of life, but suffering is what we do to ourselves and each other through judgment.
+Our thoughts, positive or negative, become toxic when we have only negative thoughts or cross the line into pathological judgment.
+Examples of judgement come in the form of blame, chronic complaining, false guilt, etc. Pathological judgment is behind both suffering and the abnormal development of ego.
+When we discipline ourselves from crossing the line into judgment, while still being aware of and able to fairly assess reality, the suffering ends.
+Sadness will always be a natural part of life, but suffering is what we do to ourselves and each other through pathological judgment.

 10 AM - 4 PM